apache/beam/contributor-docs/code-change-guide.md

 Integration tests differ from standard pipelines in the following ways:
 * By default, they block on run (on TestDataflowRunner).
-* They have default timeout of 15 minutes.
+* They have a default timeout of 15 minutes.
 * The pipeline options are set in the system property `beamTestPipelineOptions`.

-Note the final different, because you need to configure the test by setting `-DbeamTestPipelineOptions=[...]`.
+Note the final difference, because you need to configure the test by setting `-DbeamTestPipelineOptions=[...]`.
 This property is where you set the runner to use.

 The following example demonstrates how to run an integration test by using the command line.
 This example includes the options required to run the pipeline on the Dataflow runner:
 ```